rmartone/missionlog/README.md

 - `log.init(config?, callback?)` - Configure log levels and custom handler
 - `log.setEnhancedCallback(callback)` - Set structured logging callback with extended parameters
 - `log.isLevelEnabled(level, tag?)` - Check if a specific level would be logged for a tag
+- `log.isDebugEnabled(tag?)` - Convenience method to check if DEBUG level is enabled for a tag
+- `log.isTraceEnabled(tag?)` - Convenience method to check if TRACE level is enabled for a tag
 - `log.reset()` - Clear all tag registrations and configurations

 ### Log Levels (in order of verbosity)